 Food Spoilage Bacteria Reduction or Removal

-Final membrane filters, used to reduce or remove food spoilage bacteria, are made from membranes and associated with a specific integrity test value.
+Final membrane filters, used in food spoilage reduction, are made from membranes and are associated with a specific integrity test value.

-While filter membranes are often thought of as simple sieves or screens, they are actually complex matrices that create convoluted and torturous pathways to entrap particles or food spoilage bacteria or microorganisms.
-In simple terms, under a microscope, instead of resembling a screen, a food spoilage bacteria reducing membrane looks more like a sponge.
+While filter membranes are often thought of as simple sieves or screens, they are actually complex matrices that create convoluted and tortuous pathways to entrap particles, food spoilage microorganisms or bacteria.
+In simple terms, under a microscope, instead of resembling a screen, the food spoilage reduction membrane looks more like a sponge.

 Complete the Form to Receive Future Communication